 We start by inspecting the seat’s belts, buckles, straps and structure for signs of damage or weakness.
-Seats with visible damage are dismantled and discarded.
+Seats with visible damage are discarded.

 Next, we examine the seat’s expiration date.
 Manufacturer’s assign a date that the seat is not to be used after.
 This date is usually on the back of the seat in plastic or on the model sticker.
 Britax and a few other brands have the expiration date in the user guide booklet.
-Seats received past their expiration date are dismantled and discarded per state law.
+Seats received past their expiration date are discarded.

 Finally, we review the Highway Safety Research Center Child Restraint Recall List to know if the seat has a safety related recall.
-Seats with a recall that impacts safety are dismantled and discarded. [http://www.hsrc.unc.edu/safety_info/child_passenger_safety/hsrc_child_restraint_recalls.pdf]
+Seats with a recall that impacts safety are discarded. [http://www.hsrc.unc.edu/safety_info/child_passenger_safety/hsrc_child_restraint_recalls.pdf]

 After passing visible inspection, expiration, and the recall list, the seat is cleaned, tagged, cataloged and lined up for use.

 Call or email us to arrange for a porch pickup if you're in DFW or the Greater Houston area.
 DFW call 972-885-7020 | Houston call 346-386-6767 during normal business hours, or email firstname.lastname@example.org to make arrangements for a volunteer to pick up.

 What happens to a seat after a client travels with it?